ali-vilab/Ranni/README.md

 ### Tutorial for continuous editing
 After generating an image, you could modify the box answer to adjust the panel (modify the prompt if needed).
 Click button `refresh` to refresh the condition.
 Enable the checkbox `with memory` after the `panel-to-image`, then generate the modified image:

-> prompt: A panda wearing a red hat on the grass
+> prompt: A black dog and a white cat
-> modification: red hat -> blue hat
+> modification: black dog -> white dog

 <table align="center">
   <tr>